 Urban Green provides practical hands-on support for community groups to improve their local green spaces for the benefit of people living in the neighbourhood, not to mention creating wildlife-friendly environments.
-Funded by the National Lottery Community Fund, Dorset Wildlife Trust has been working with three community groups to reclaim, transform and connect to their green spaces.
+Funded by the National Lottery Community Fund and Southern Coop, Dorset Wildlife Trust works with community groups to reclaim, transform and connect to their green spaces.

 Urban Green current projects

 St Peter's Church, Bournemouth Town Centre

 Volunteers at St Peter’s Church in Bournemouth town centre have been working hard to transform their churchyard into a tranquil place with wildlife-friendly planting and make it a safer space for everyone in the community to enjoy.
 Clearing the invasive rhododendron and undergrowth has been quite a challenge as has planting 6,000 bulbs which are going to make a huge impact in the Spring.
 There is plenty of historical interest in the churchyard, notably the grave of Mary Shelley located in the graveyard and the Grade II listed Chapel of the Resurrection to commemorate local men who fought in the First World War as well as the graves of many prominent locals who lived in the town.
 Key to the vision is to provide places to sit and reflect or have lunch, an outdoor learning space as well as wildlife and history trails.